mkandes/batch-computing/NOHUP.md

 $
 ```

-### Computing Pi with Py
+### Computing Pi with Python

-We'll start with the python program `pi.py`, which requires only one command-line argument to be specified at runtime.
+We'll start with `pi.py`, which requires only one command-line argument to be specified at runtime.

 *Command*